janbiedermann/audiocodes_voip_phone/README.md

 ### Compiling executables

 I had success using [crosstool-ng](https://crosstool-ng.github.io/) to compile a simple *.c file for the phone.
-The file `crosstool-ng.config` is the crostool configuration that worked.
+The file `crosstool-ng.config` contains the crosstool-ng configuration that worked.
-Copy it to `.config` in your crosstool directory.
+Copy it to `.config` in your crosstool-ng directory.

 After compiling, the resulting binary can be transferred to the phone via wget.
 Make the file available for download from a web server, login to the phone via telnet, cd to `/tmp` and use wget to download the binary.